lautarodragan/jolteon/README.md

 - Playing Queue
   - The queue is persisted when the application closes.
 If you close Jolteon with tracks in the queue, when you come back, it'll start playing the next automatically.
-  - 🚧 In the future, the currently playing song and its position will be persisted too, so, rather than to start playing the next song, it'll start playing the same song at the position it was when Jolteon was closed.
 - `.cue` sheet file support
-  - Metadata missing for the `.cue` file will be grabbed from the media file itself
+  - Metadata missing for the `.cue` file will be read from the media file
 - `.jolt` files to override audio metadata non-destructively
-  - 🚧 This works perfectly, but isn't properly documented.
-The format is straight forward.
+  - The format is straight forward.
 I's a plaintext, key-value file, which allows overriding the `artist`, `album` and `disc_number`.
 Entries in the `.jolt` file take priority over metadata in media files and cue sheet.
-- Controls
 - Media keys Play/Pause support via MPRIS in Linux
 - Focus on stability
   - Application crashes are handled safely, restoring the terminal to its normal state before exiting the process.
   - Thread hygiene: all threads joined on exit - no thread is brute-force-killed by the OS on process exit.
   - Minimal use of `unwrap`.
 Only true bugs in the application should crash Jolteon.
 Any external source of indeterminism should be handled accordingly.
-  - 🚧 In the future, if any non-bug causes an issue, rather than just being ignored, proper UX will be implemented and feedback given.
 - A clock on the top bar.
 Can be turned off via configuration.
 - Configurable key bindings
   - See [actions.ini](assets/actions.ini) — the default key bindings.